Pyxxil/Pyxxil/README.md

 ### Hello there 👋 <!--, General Kenobi -->, I am Pyxxil (/Josh)

 I am an Honours Graduate from the University of Auckland, Majoring in Computer Science.
 I spend a lot of my free time working on my solo projects, which you can find either on my GitHub, under my [Organisation](https://github.com/Pyxxilated-Studios), or on my [Gitlab Profile](https://gitlab.com/Pyxxil).
 I also host most of my projects on my [website](https://www.pyxxilated.studio) if you'd like to play around with them.
-When I'm not programming, you'll probably find me at my job (mostly joking -- I do RPA, which is basically advanced Scratch), or tweaking my home server for personal use and fun.
+When I'm not programming I like to spend time tweaking my home server for personal use and fun, playing football/badminton, or taking my dog for a walk.

 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=pyxxil&show_icons=true&theme=radical" alt="Pyxxil's GitHub Stats" />